Igor Belanov: Germany

 Midway through 1989, 29-year-old Belanov got the long-awaited clearance to join a Western European side, making a move to Germany to join Borussia Mönchengladbach.
+He joined for a transfer fee of 2 million Deutsche Mark but did not move until October due to wanting to conclude the Soviet season; he was then sidelined by muscle fibre injury.
 His debut in the Bundesliga came on 4 November 1989 in a 4–0 away defeat against VfB Stuttgart, but he failed to impress overall, scoring only five goals in his one-and-a-half-season stint.

-Belanov's reputation at the club diminished further in January 1990, when he and his wife were among five Soviet citizens arrested for shoplifting clothes worth 2000 Deutsche Mark.
-Belanov protested that he was innocent, and was found guilty, being fined 24000 DM.
+Belanov's reputation at the club diminished further in January 1990, when he and his wife were among five Soviet citizens arrested for shoplifting clothes worth 2,000 DM.
+Belanov protested that he was innocent, and was found guilty, being fined 24,000 DM.
 He had faced financial problems due to his demand to be paid in U.S. dollars, which he trusted more than the mark, but which had suddenly declined in value.

 Belanov moved to 2.
-Bundesliga's Eintracht Braunschweig in January 1991, for a fee of 450000 DM.
+Bundesliga's Eintracht Braunschweig in January 1991, for a fee of 450,000 DM.
 He made his debut for his new club on 23 February, and went on to net 21 times in the competition in three seasons combined, also suffering relegation in 1992–93 without making a single appearance.